autumnw/helloworld/README.md

 # helloworld
 The demo project of concourse pipeline.
-Suppose  any new commit will trigger a new build
+Suppose  any new commit will trigger a new build.
+And it works!